ThanaritKanjanametawatAU/Fund-Subscription/README.md

 - Drag and drop file uploads for Excel files
 - Date selection with a user-friendly calendar
 - Progress tracking during file processing
-- Excel report generation using the same logic as the original Python application
+- Excel report generation using pandas and openpyxl
+- FastAPI backend for efficient API processing
+- Vercel-compatible deployment with Python serverless functions
+- Fallback HTML report generation when Python dependencies are unavailable

 ## Prerequisites